risan/risanb.com/content/code/bundling-your-javascript-library-with-rollup.md

 There's no warning message this time!
 If you check the generated `dist/cjs.js` file, you should find the lodash code in the bundle.

-But wait, why is there so many lodash codes in our bundle file?
+But wait, why are there so many lodash codes in our bundle file?
 Though we only import the `random` function. 🤔

 ### Another Three-Shaking Gotcha

 Performing static analysis in a dynamic programming language like JavaScript is hard.
 Rollup has to be careful in removing any unused code to guarantee that the final bundle still works correctly.

-If an imported module appears to have some side-effects, Rollup needs to be conservative and includes those side-effects.
+If an imported module appears to have some side effects, Rollup needs to be conservative and includes those side-effects.
 Even though it may be a false positive, just like in our lodash case above.

 In our lodash case, we can get around this by importing the submodule instead: